SIT Study Abroad: Argentina: People, Environment, and Climate Change in Patagonia and Antarctica

 About Program

-Experience the unique environments and biodiversity of Southern Patagonia and Antarctica and examine the conservation challenges posed by the impacts of climate change and human behavior.
-From your home base in Ushuaia, the southernmost city in the world, you’ll discover the economic and environmental importance of this region.
-Learn how to apply scientific research tools and methods as you examine how climate change affects the region’s marine biodiversity.
+Experience the unique environments and biodiversity of Southern Patagonia and Antarctica, and examine the conservation challenges posed by climate change and human behavior.
+From your base in Ushuaia, the world’s southernmost city, you’ll discover the economic and environmental importance of this region.
+Apply scientific research tools as you study marine biodiversity, visit the Beagle Channel and Tierra del Fuego, and embark on a 10-day expedition to the Antarctic Peninsula with guided landings and zodiac cruises.

 Video and Photos